-A blissful, quite and peaceful village in the Nubra valley, Sumur is marked with green and yellow vegetation.
+A blissful, quite and peaceful village in the Nubra Valley, Sumur is marked with green and yellow vegetation.
 It is also famous for the Samstem monastery.

 Tso Kar Lake

 A salt lake situated in the Rupshu plateau in southern Ladakh, the Tso Kar lake is one of the hidden gems of Ladakh.
-It is located around 250 kms away from the city of Leh at an altitude of 4660 metres.
+It is located around 250 kms away from the city of Leh at an altitude of 4660 meters.
 The area around the lake is rich in flora and fauna with several species of birds.

-Taglang La is a high altitude mountain pass at an altitude of 5328 metres on the Leh-Manali Highway.
+Taglang La is a high altitude mountain pass at an altitude of 5328 meters on the Leh-Manali Highway.
 The pass offers scenic views with ample vegetation on both sides while the sharp bends in the challenging terrains provides the perfect adrenaline rush.

 Tso Moriri Lake

 Regarded as the most beautiful destination of the entire Leh-Ladakh region, Tso Moriri lake is nestled spectacularly between the barren mountain ranges and snow laden high altitude peaks.
-Located at an altitude of 4522 metres. the mystical lake is also a popular camping site for travelers.
+Located at an altitude of 4522 meters. the mystical lake is also a popular camping site for travelers.